 - Don’t assume you have to start with a worship service!
-Our Christmas With Grace events are a great first step for anyone.
+There are a bunch of Christmas events happening at all of our campuses that are a great first step for anyone.

 Once you’re ready to invite someone to church, here are a few helpful tips for Christmas or any time of year:

 - Copy this link into an email and send it to them: www.grace.org/christmas.
 No pressure, just share what you love about church.

 - Tag them in a comment on one of our Facebook page posts about Christmas, or our Christmas events.